TosbackCgusBridge-Bot/CGUs-versions/Orbitz/Privacy Policy.md

 We do not and will not, at any time, request your credit card information, Member ID, password or national identification numbers in a non-secure or unsolicited e-mail or telephone communication.

 Identity theft and the practice currently known as “phishing” are of great concern to us.
 Safeguarding information to help protect you from identity theft is our priority.
-For more information about phishing, you may want to visit the Federal Trade Commission at http://www.ftc.gov/bcp/edu/pubs/consumer/alerts/alt127.shtm
+For more information about phishing, you may want to visit the Federal Trade Commission.

 return to top